 Operations based outside Australia, however, can move into 'conversion to organic' following inspection and review, provided that evidence is given to substantiate that at least twelve months have elapsed since the point of last application of a prohibited input.

-Operators must demonstrate the management of operations in accordance with requirements set out in the pdf NASAA Organic Standard (721 KB), in particular ensuring that a documented Organic Management Plan is in place.
+Operators must demonstrate the management of operations in accordance with requirements set out in the pdf NASAA Organic Standard (1.56 MB), in particular ensuring that a documented Organic Management Plan is in place.

 Taking into account past land use and practices employed, the 'in-conversion' period may be further shortened where operators can demonstrate compliance with the requisite Standards over several years.
 Full certification may be granted in some cases where compliance has been demonstrated over a significant period - at least three years.